Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

 The inherent security risks of DVR, such as rogue nodes advertising routes that don't exist, or routes for other nodes to themselves etc. apply here as well.

-The two additions made here pose additional security considerations.
+The two additions made here pose additional security risks.
 A rogue node could advertise all other nodes as being down, wether they are its neighbor or not.
 This would effectively halt communication in the network for a short time and put significant strain on the network while all nodes report their neighbors to still be reachable.

 This is not easily preventable, but can be mitigated with another convention, where updates originating from a node need to cryptographically signed before sending.

-That way, repeated infinity values from the same node can be ignored for a certain time (which might be advisable anyway in the context of unstable links).
+That way, repeated infinity values from the same node can be ignored for a certain time (which might be advisable anyway, in the context of unstable links).

-That

-- Privacy through advertisement
-- No authorization by default
-- etc. etc.

 # IANA Considerations